-First grade at St. Joseph is full of learning and fun!!
-We believe that we are building the foundation in academic areas and also taking those first few steps towards becoming independent learners!!
-As you enter the classrooms, you will encounter our children engaged in multiple instructional and hands-on activities…whole group shared reading, literacy centers, small guided reading groups, independent reading, partner reading, computer activities, writing stories and journaling, math centers and games, science investigations, prayer circle and much more!
+First grade is foundational in taking those first few steps towards becoming independent learners.
+Our students are engaged in multiple instructional and hands-on activities throughout the day…whole group shared reading, literacy centers, small guided reading groups, independent reading, partner reading, writing stories and journaling, math centers and games, science investigations, and prayer circle with technology woven throughout the curriculum.

 Incorporating technology in the classroom allows students to actively think about and interact with information as well as supports students in performing authentic learning tasks.
 In the first grade, the use of Smartboards, document cameras, and classroom computers supplement teacher instruction and enhance engaged student learning.
 First graders also attend technology class once per week.